Mortgages: What Do I Need for My Mortgage Application?

 - Photo identification

 Of course, every situation is unique and some borrowers might be required to supply more specific mortgage documentation than others.
 This is especially the case for those that are self-employed or those that were born outside of the country in which they’re looking to purchase.
 As a general rule, it’s always best to provide as much financial documentation as possible.
-The more relatable documentation that you provide, the more confident your lender will be in qualifying you for a favourable mortgage.
+The more relatable documentation that you provide, the more confident your lender will be in qualifying you for a favorable mortgage.

 So, what happens once you submit all of your mortgage documentation?